publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1104.md

         (1)

-         If, in connection with the termination of a pension plan which is a single-employer plan, there is an election to establish or maintain a qualified replacement plan, or to increase benefits, as provided under [section 4980(d) of title 26][/us/usc/t26/s4980/d], a fiduciary shall discharge the fiduciary’s duties under this subchapter and subchapter III of this chapter in accordance with the following requirements:
+         If, in connection with the termination of a pension plan which is a single-employer plan, there is an election to establish or maintain a qualified replacement plan, or to increase benefits, as provided under [section 4980(d) of title 26][/us/usc/t26/s4980/d], a fiduciary shall discharge the fiduciary’s duties under this subchapter and subchapter III in accordance with the following requirements:

             (A)